NAICNO/Jobanalyzer/production/jobanalyzer-server/README.md

 name must be `CLUSTER-config.json` where `CLUSTER` is the cluster name.
 For example, `mlx.hpc.uio.no-config.json` for the ML nodes cluster.

+The process of creating the `CLUSTER-config.json` file has been automated to some extent on systems that run slurm.
+See `../../code/slurminfo`.
+It runs `sinfo` and produces a JSON array that is suitable for the `CLUSTER-config.json` file.
+See more documentation in that directory.

 The dashboard also needs a few additions in `index.html` and in `code/dashboard/dashboard.js` to link to the cluster's dashboard and describe the cluster.